-In this article, you will learn how to work with Hyperlinks in Adobe Muse.
+In this article, you will learn how to work with hyperlinks in Adobe Muse.
 Using hyperlinks you can link to external websites, downloadable files, email addresses, and more.
 The downloadable files could be PDF, DOC, PPT, TXT, rich media, or other types of files that you would like to share with your site visitors, but are not currently supported for insertion in the Adobe Muse interface.
 You can link to files that are currently uploaded to your Adobe Muse host account, as well as files that are hosted on third-party websites.

-Linking to anchors in a page
+Add anchor links in a page

 In this section, you will learn how to connect Menu items with Anchor Regions two elements, to add the anchor links to the manual menu.
 Follow these steps: